Jheller11/rentcheck-back/planning/planning.md

     b.
 DC news/housing feed (maybe from twitter?)

 4. Gold:
-    a. maps
-    b. better data
+    a.
+Map view for neighborhoods and/or apartments.
     c. local dc twitter feed